 As a result, the CAISO has projected a shortfall of electrical generating capacity of 3,500 megawatts as early as 2017, even with significant amounts of large-scale solar, wind, and other renewables coming online in the next eighteen months, and planned construction of conventional generation facilities.

-Homeowners and businesses throughout California can insulate themselves now from higher electricity costs and potential brownouts by installing on-site solar systems to cut their peak demand and reduce or eliminate electric bills.
+Businesses throughout California can insulate themselves now from higher electricity costs and potential brownouts by installing on-site commercial solar systems to cut their peak demand and reduce or eliminate electric bills.

-REC Solar has installed more than 8,500 such systems nationwide, with most in 2012 requiring little or no money down.
+REC Solar has installed many commercial solar systems nationwide, with most requiring little or no money down.

 9/7 UPDATE: According to Vote Solar and the California Independent System Operator (CAISO), solar did indeed provide record-breaking amounts of electricity to the grid on August 14th, subsequent to the issuance of a ‘flex alert’ notifying Californians to immediately conserve electricity or face brownouts.